tordable/tordable.github.io/_posts/2023-7-16-longevity-protocol.md

 # Healthy lifestyle

-My longevity protocol and the core of a healthy lifestyle is built around a is built upon three pillars: good sleep, regular exercise, and proper nutrition.
+My longevity protocol and the core of a healthy lifestyle is built around three pillars: good sleep, regular exercise, and proper nutrition.
 Each of these aspects is crucial and complementary to the others.
 These are non-negotiable and there is substantial irrefutable evidence that they are essential for good health and longevity.